ash47/LumpEditor/README.md

 ###About###
  - This is a basic editor for BSP Lumps.
 It's primary (and possibly only) purpose is to fix the cave crash in Evocity.
+ - It currently also fixes the lifts in evocity, YAY!
  - Written in node.js

 ###What do I need to use this?###